 As I'm reviewing audit files I like to feel as if I'm reading a thriller, or at least a mystery story.

 Once the hero (which is you - the auditor) - identifies these things, then they set about solving the mystery.
-How will they approach it best to make sure that they aren't sidetracked onto irrelevant issues that aren't really that critical to the plot?
+How will they approach it best to make sure that they aren't side-tracked onto irrelevant issues that aren't really that critical to the plot?
 How do they stay focussed, and lead their trusty side-kicks safely through to a satisfactory outcome so that they survive to live the (even more exciting) sequel?

 Okay so it's not always quite that exciting doing an audit.
 But nevertheless all audits follow a clear story that encompasses many of standard tropes of a good story.
 And most importantly the reader of an audit file should be able to discern a clear story arc.
 I would describe this as follows:

-- Consider the ways we could meet this goal by choosing the combination of approaches that is most efficient - based on assessed risks and materiality.
-How much we will rely on the client's own controls, how much we will rely on analytical review, and how much we will have to cover by testing transactions by sampling (our Risk Analysis, Strategy and Plan)?
+9. How much we will rely on the client's own controls, how much we will rely on analytical review, and how much we will have to cover by testing transactions by sampling (our Risk Analysis, Strategy and Plan)?

-- Pull together a report that encompasses all the important findings above.
+13. Pull together a report that encompasses all the important findings above.

 Many audit files contain lots of good work, but don't necessarily hold together the story arc that makes a good audit file.
 Often the story is in the auditors head, but they haven't recorded it that well.
 The story is either cluttered with too much detail or missing some important detail on which the whole plot hangs.